Analysis | Adani-Hindenburg: Now For Those Money Laundering Allegations

 Such breakthroughs are rare, however.
 When the trail ends with officers of a corporate secretarial firm in a tax haven, the regulator has no further layers to peel — and no case that’ll stand up in court.

 But the stakes are too high for SEBI to hide behind legal difficulties.
 French energy giant TotalEnergies SE has put a multi-billion dollar plan to produce green hydrogen with Adani on hold for now.
 Total owns about a fifth of Adani Green, where some of its recent fellow investors have been Elara India Opportunities Fund, LTS Investment Fund, Vespera Fund and Albula Investment Fund, all SEBI-registered foreign investors from just a couple of addresses in Mauritius.
-Together with New Leaina from Cyprus, they owned 120 million shares between them in December; Total had a little over 300 million.
+Together with New Leaina from Cyprus, they owned a little less than 120 million shares between them in June 2021; Total had a little over 300 million.

 The SEBI has written to custodian banks asking for details on beneficial owners of offshore funds and foreign portfolio investors by September, Reuters reported this week.
 However, there’s nothing the custodians can tell it by September that it doesn’t already know.
 To do more than just spruce up its database, the regulator will need to get creative, and arm itself with additional powers so that the fruit of its more robust supervision can withstand scrutiny by the appellate authority and India’s courts.
 Illicit flows must be stopped at the gate, but delicately.
 Or else, genuine investors will get irritated with India’s compliance burden.